For the full story, including the story of our previous name, Kibotzer, check out our blog: blog.beeminder.com/beenamer.

 Those are all listed on the front page of beeminder.com!
 And in the forum we list third-party integrations, integrations you can set up via IFTTT/Zapier, and upcoming integrations.

-Answer the emails from firstname.lastname@example.org.
-You can also enter your data below your graph.
-You can also text (SMS) your data to the bot.
+Enter data on your dashboard (click the the '>' arrow next to the goal for the data entry form).
+You can also enter your data next to your graph on the graph page.
+Or you can answer the emails from firstname.lastname@example.org or text (SMS) your data to the bot.
 You can enter multiple datapoints at once and you can reply to any email from the bot with data for any day, or multiple days.
 Finally, we’re adding more and more devices and apps that can automatically send data to Beeminder.
 Stay tuned!

 Check out our pricing page and our standard contract template.
 The short answer: you keep all your datapoints on your yellow brick road and if you ever don’t then we collect the amount you pledged.
 By default we also automatically put you back on the hook at a higher pledge amount but with time to opt out of that.